Parabens, silicones, alcohols and mineral oils: questionable ingredients in skin cream

 In numerous skin care products for women and men you will find substances that shouldn't really have been there: silicones, parabens, alcohol or even mineral oils.
 Many consumers have already noticed in recent years that these substances are not good at all.

 At sober , with our Clean Care concept, we dispense with the aforementioned and a whole range of other substances in our products.
 But what exactly is it and what are the risks of these substances in cosmeticstik?

 Silicones are used as inexpensive substitutes for high-quality care oils in cosmetics or to be able to simulate an instant skin-smoothing effect, which is not sustainable and expensive.

-How do silicones work?
+How do silicones work??

-Silicones are not only not cosmetically necessary, they are also not biodegradable.
-They get into rivers, lakes and our groundwater while showering or washing.
+Silicones are not only cosmetically unnecessary, they are also not biodegradable.
+They get into rivers, lakes and our groundwater when showering or washing.INCI names:

 How do parabens work?

-It has been shown that parabens are deposited in the human organism.
-Due to their similarity to the female hormone estrogen, it is obvious that parabens have a negative effect on human hormonal balance.
-This has already been demonstrated in laboratory experiments with rats; long-term studies in humans have so far been lacking.
+It has been proven that parabens are deposited in the human organism.
+Due to their similarity to the female hormone estrogen, it is obvious that parabens have a negative effect on the hormonal balance in humans.
+This has already been demonstrated in laboratory experiments with rats; long-term studies on humans have so far been lacking.INCI names: